learn-co-curriculum/programming-univbasics-nds-nested-arrays-iteration-lab/README.md

 results #=> => ["Posh", "Paprika", "Parsley"]
 ```

-This pattern is known as "mapping" because you're taking an input value and
-transforming it into a new value.
-As you learn Ruby's `Enumerable` methods in
+We might call this _filtering_.
+When you learn Ruby's `Enumerable` methods in
-just a little while, remembering this little fact will help a lot!
+just a little while, remembering this name will help a lot!

 ## Traverse `Array` of `Array`s to Produce a Single Value